vert-x/vertx-mods/mods/com.campudus.session-manager-v1.2.1/README.md

 * `sessionId` is required and results in a `SESSIONID_MISSING` error, if not set.
 If the session is set but could not be found, a `SESSION_GONE` error is raised (i.e. sent to the session handler directly).
 * `fields` is required, too, and replies with a `FIELDS_MISSING` error, when omitted.
 If one of the fields cannot be found, the result of that field will be null.

+Here is a small example:

+    {
+        "action": "get",
+        "sessionId": "94b1a3fe-16df-4ab2-ac10-aae67ad2c46d",
+        "fields": ["nickname", "browser"]
+    }

+Would result in (if you did the `put` example before ;)):

+    {
+        "status": "ok",
+        "data": {
+            "nickname": "TheAwesomeGorilla",
+            "browser": "Mozilla Firefox 19"
+        }
+    }

 ### put

 Stores data in the session.
 You provide a JsonObject and it gets stored in the session.

     {
-        "action": "put"
+        "action": "put",
-        "sessionId": <sessionId>
+        "sessionId": <sessionId>,
         "data": <JsonObject>
     }

-As soon as the session manager saved the data in the session, it will reply with `"sessionDataSaved": true`.
+As soon as the session manager saved the data in the session, it will reply with `"sessionSaved": true`.
 There can be three kinds of errors:
 * `sessionId` was omitted: The session manager replies with error `SESSIONID_MISSING`.
 * `data` was not provided: The session manager replies with error `DATA_MISSING`.
 * `data` is not a JsonObject: The session manager replies with error `WRONG_DATA_TYPE`.

 If you send a key in `data` which already existed in the session storage, it will be overwritten by the value provided in the `data` object.

+Here is a small example:

+    {
+        "action": "put",
+        "sessionId": "94b1a3fe-16df-4ab2-ac10-aae67ad2c46d",
+        "data": {
+            "nickname": "TheAwesomeGorilla",
+            "browser": "Mozilla Firefox 19"
+        }
+    }

+Would result in:

+    {
+        "status": "ok",
+        "sessionSaved": true
+    }

 ### status (access statistics or check session matches)